 4.2 Sensitivity of Ozone Concentrations to Snow Cover

-While ozone concentrations in the Uintah Basin are known to be strongly controlled by the presence of snow cover, there is uncertainty regarding to what extent that is due to the direct effects of higher surface albedo on photolysis relative to the indirect meteorological effects elucidated in the previous Chapter: reduced near-surface temperatures; shallower mixed layer; and possibly enhanced east-west cross-basin transport a few hundred meters above the surface.
+While ozone concentrations in the Uintah Basin are known to be strongly controlled by the presence of snow cover, there is uncertainty regarding what extent is due to the direct effects of higher surface albedo on photolysis relative to the indirect meteorological effects elucidated in the previous chapter: reduced near-surface temperatures; shallower mixed layer; and possibly enhanced east-west cross-basin transport a few hundred meters above the surface.
 Further, there are additional possible indirect effects such as chemical reactions in the surface layers of the snow leading to critical precursor chemical compounds (Roberts et al. 2014).
 We describe here some preliminary results that address the combined sensitivity to increased surface albedo as well as meteorological changes in the boundary layer that result from the presence of snow cover.

-WRF output from the entire 6-day FULL and NONE simulations was provided to collaborator L. Avey, Utah Department of Air Quality, who then imported those fields into the agencies version of the Community Multi-Scale Air Quality (CMAQ) model.
-The CMAQ model couples the meteorological data from the WRF model with emission inventories from the Uintah Basin developed by the Utah Department of Air Quality and chemistry-transport and photchemical subsystems to simulate concentrations for a variety of chemical compounds and pollutants (Byun and Schere 2006).
+WRF output from the entire 6-day FULL and NONE simulations was provided to collaborator L. Avey, Utah Department of Air Quality, who then imported those fields into the agency’s version of the Community Multi-Scale Air Quality (CMAQ) model.
+The CMAQ model couples the meteorological data from the WRF model with emission inventories from the Uintah Basin developed by the Utah Department of Air Quality and chemistry-transport and photochemical subsystems to simulate concentrations for a variety of chemical compounds and pollutants (Byun and Schere 2006).
 Since the available emissions inventories and CMAQ are available from the Utah Department of Air Quality on the 4 km grid, that model was forced with WRF data from the 4 km nest shown in Fig. 1.5a as well as Fig. 4.2.
 The objective of this phase of the study is to simply assess the sensitivity of ozone concentration to snow cover during a CAP.
 The potential shortcomings of driving CMAQ from imperfect atmospheric information and emissions inventories as well as the limitations of CMAQ are not addressed.

 The mean ozone concentrations near the surface averaged over the 6 afternoons (1100 to 1700 MST) from 1-6 February 2013 are generally 15-30% greater when the CMAQ model is forced by the snow cover and meteorological conditions in the FULL simulation compared to the absence of snow in the basin and concomitant conditions in the NONE simulation (Fig. 4.3).
 Ozone concentrations simulated by the CMAQ model are highest in the southeastern portion of the basin where the emissions inventories of ozone precursors (NOX and VOCs) are highest (P. Barickman, Utah Department of Air Quality, 2014, personal communication).
 The region where average concentrations are greater than 75 ppb is ~6 times larger in the FULL simulation than that in the NONE simulation.
 In addition, the peak ozone concentration simulated in the FULL case is 16 ppb higher than that from the NONE case (Table 4.1) and the timing and magnitude of the peak value on 6 February in the FULL case is comparable to that observed (see Figs. 3.4 and 4.1).
-Higher levels of ozone are simulated on average throughout the Basin below 1800 m when driven by the FULL simulation compared to the NONE simulation.
+Higher levels of ozone are simulated on average throughout the basin below 1800 m when driven by the FULL simulation compared to the NONE simulation.